simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 The bulk of the work to release both CentOS 6 and CentOS 7 versions of a SIMP ISO is to verify that each ISO is ready for release.
-Below is the list of verifications that must be executed *for each ISO* before proceeding with the release of that ISO.
-If any of these steps fail, the problem identified must be fixed befor you can proceed with the tag and release steps.
+Below is the list of verifications that must be executed *for each ISO*, before proceeding with the release of that ISO.
+If any of these steps fail, the problem identified must be fixed before you can proceed with the tag and release steps.

 * `Verify RPMs are available in packagecloud`_
-* `Verify a valid Puppetfile.stable exists`_
+* `Verify a valid Puppetfile exists`_
 * `Verify the Changelog.rst`_
 * `Verify the simp-core RPMs can be created`_
-* `Verify simp-core unit tests pass`_
+* `Verify simp-core tests pass`_
 * `Verify ISOs can be created`_
 * `Verify SIMP ISO boot options work`_
 * `Verify component interoperability`_
 * `Verify otherwise untested capabilities`_
+* `Verify SIMP server is compliant with security standards`_
 * `Verify SIMP server RPM install`_
 * `Verify SIMP server RPM upgrade`_
+* `Verify SIMP server R10K install`_

 Verify RPMs are available in packagecloud
 -----------------------------------------